-Contrary to popular belief, airconditioning doesn't involve producing cold air, but rather extracting hot air from one space to another.
+Contrary to popular belief, air conditioning doesn't actually produce cold air, but rather works to extract hot air from one space to another.

-Air conditioners offer an almost instantaneous cooling effect when the unit is switched on.
-These days, the vast majority of mobile air conditioning units operate automatically.
-As such, a temperature sensor measures the ambient temperature in real time.
-The unit then electronically calculates the excess heat to be extracted and the amount of fresh air to be returned to reach your desired target temperature.
+Air conditioners offer an almost instantaneous cooling effect when the unit is switched on and the vast majority of mobile air conditioning units these days operate automatically.
+A temperature sensor is used to measure the ambient temperature in real time allowing the unit to calculate the level of excess heat to be extracted and the amount of fresh air to be returned in order to reach your target temperature.
 This process depends on the power of the unit and its compression capacity.

-There are three main types of portable air conditioner: the monoblock systems, split system and the self-evaporating portable air conditioners.
+There are three main types of portable air conditioner: the monoblock systems, split systems and the self-evaporating portable air conditioners.

 Monoblock portable air conditioners